alex-toy/darties/README.md

 <img src="generals/initial_data_cities.png" alt="Markdown Monster icon" style="float: left; margin-right: 10px;" />

 We will also need to webscrap some missing parts.
 In order to do so, we will use the python library beautifulsoup :

 - The currencies and their rate change we need to convert from one currency to another will be retrieved from the following url : https://www.capital.fr/bourse/devises/cours-devises

+- We will extract some information about the cities from the following url : https://fr.wikipedia.org/wiki/Liste_des_communes_de_France_les_plus_peuplées

 ## 3. Database schema design and ETL pipeline